teone182/Bioinformatics-scripts/README.md

-# Useful-scripts
+# Bioinformatics-scripts

-Collection of scripts dealing with basic Next Generation Sequencing data manipulation.
+Collection of bioinformatics scripts dealing with basic Next Generation Sequencing data manipulation.
 The scripts run on the command line in a GNU/Linux environment.